-In the event permission is granted for a garden shed to be installed as part of the Community Garden program, the Halifax Regional Municipality is not responsible for, nor liable for, the design, construction, maintenance or removal of garden sheds associated with Community Gardens.
-In addition, Participants should be aware that loss of any type to the Participants, Shed or its contents including but not limited to theft, fire, vandalism, spillage or damages of any kind (including personal injury) are the responsibility of the Garden Group.
+In the event permission is granted for an external structure to be installed as part of the Community Garden program, the Halifax Regional Municipality is not responsible for, nor liable for, the design, installation, construction, maintenance or removal of external structures associated with Community Gardens.
+In addition, the garden group should be aware that loss of any type to the Participants, External Structure or its contents including but not limited to theft, fire, vandalism, spillage or damages of any kind (including personal injury) are the responsibility of the Garden Group.
+The City is not responsible for loss, damage, theft or vandalism of any structures or equipment.

-Garden Groups must provide proof of a valid and in force Commercial General Liability policy with minimum limits of one million dollars (\$1,000,000.) with Halifax Regional Municipality named on the policy at time of signing, at renewal or in the event of any material changes to the policy.
+Garden Groups must provide proof of a valid and in force Commercial General Liability policy with minimum limits of one million dollars (\$1,000,000), Halifax Regional Municipality named on the policy as additionally insured at time of signing, at renewal or in the event of any material changes to the policy.